-Each graduate student's need for linguistic and quantitative skills is determined during the first semester in consultation with his or her adviser.
+Each graduate student’s need for linguistic and quantitative skills is determined during their first semester in consultation with their adviser.
 This determination is subject to review by the Graduate Studies Committee.
 The student's examining committee will ascertain, by the time of the qualifying examination, that sufficient progress toward acquiring these skills for dissertation research has been made.

-The minimum requirement is normally competence in the language of the documents or culture in which the student proposes to do dissertation research, and competence either in one other language (not English) or in the practice of a quantitative or other technical skill.
+The minimum requirement is normally competence in the language of the documents or culture in which the student proposes to do dissertation research as well as competence either in one other language (other than English) or in the practice of a quantitative or other technical skill.
 Students normally demonstrate competency by successfully taking a particular course, by passing a translation examination, or by using foreign-language primary sources to write a research paper.

 Graduate students should expect to earn a grade of A or A- as a mark of good progress through the program.
-Although a grade of B+ or B will qualify a student for full credit, these should be viewed as a warning that she or he has not sufficiently demonstrated a full mastery of the course material at the doctoral level.
-More than one or two grades at this level carry the risk of negatively impacting a student's chances on the academic job market.
+Although a grade of B + or B will qualify a student for full credit, these grades should be viewed as a warning that the student has not sufficiently demonstrated a full mastery of the course material at the doctoral level.
+More than one or two grades at this level carry the risk of negatively affecting a student’s chances on the academic job market.